(Longitude: -111.59288 Latitude: 56.99650)

 The Buffalo Viewpoint AMS is located at the south end of Syncrude's South Mine and was originally part of Syncrude's air monitoring network.
 There are no telephone lines available in the South mine, so two pairs of radio's transmit data from Buffalo Viewpoint AMS to station Mildred Lake AMS.

-The Buffalo Viewpoint station contains analyzers that continuously measure SO2, H2S, THC, wind speed and direction, and temperature.
+The Buffalo Viewpoint station contains analyzers that continuously measure SO2, H2S, THC, NO, NO2, NOx, O3, PM2.5, wind speed and direction, and temperature.

 Our H2S analyzers are based on a scientific measurement principle (fluorescence after thermal oxidation) specified by Alberta Environment in the Air Monitoring Directive (AMD).
 The H2S analyzers also oxidize other sulphur compounds that are fluoresced and read as H2S.
 The analyzer can, therefore, over report actual H2S concentrations.